SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 3) trigger the synonyms API to download and load the model, so then it can be used after by the Prefect task.

 The synonyms found for a term are stored in a cache, synonyms_cache.db see above, so the synonyms API uses the cache to retrieve the synonyms first without calling the data sources API.

+Via the REST API, the end user can:
-The end user can get or delete the cache and look at the cache statistics from the respective API endpoints.
+1) get or delete the cache
+2) look at the cache statistics
+3) invalidate synonyms so they cannot be used when returning from the synonyms API

 ### Executing translate task
 The classify task is divided in 5 steps: